BanksTools/Simple-Discord-Nuke/README.md

 7. Paste this link https://github.com/BanksTools/Simple-Discord-Nuke
 8. Click on Import from github
 9. And You are Done Paste you Token Channel and Spam message and press Run

+THIS IS NOT MY CODE I FOUND IT ON YT